Honey, we need to lose weight! The Ups and Downs of our RV weight loss journey

 How much did we lose?

 We rolled back onto the same CAT scale two weeks later with the same amount of fuel and were very happy to find that we had dropped a total of 580 lbs!
-We still needed to stay mindful of our weight – the standard RV rule is “for every new thing that comes in, something else has to go out” but of course, weight creep happens and so it’s just something we need to keep paying attention to.
+We still needed to stay mindful of our weight.
+The standard RV rule is “For every new thing that comes in, something else has to go out.”
+But of course, weight creep happens, and so it’s just something we need to keep paying attention to.
 We try to do a clear-out of cupboards and drawers and paperwork every few months or so as a general practice.

-Ideally, we would love to drop a bit more weight to give us more comfort in carrying extra fuel and/or water, but we were definitely happy with our achievement.
+Ideally, we would love to drop a bit more weight to give us more comfort in carrying extra fuel and/or water.
+But we were definitely happy with our achievement.
 When we got back on the road, I swear that I could feel that the coach was lighter, though admittedly, maybe it wasn’t just the RV.
 Maybe it was us!
 Having let go of so much more of our ‘stuff’ – physically, mentally, and emotionally – we were both feeling lighter in every way.

 Re-weighing all 4 corners of the RV